maxlebedev/magisim/README.md

 A primitive MTG card text similarity tool

 Example usage:

-python magisim.py  -s 'all'
+python magisim.py  -s 'all' -n 20

 Please enter a card name:Lightning Bolt

 Where SOI.json and the rest are json files from http://mtgjson.com/